-Step 2.
 Enter your business information

-Here’s how to fill out the form for a business for a sole proprietor:
+Here’s how to fill out the form for a business for a sole proprietor.

-Legal name of business: If you’re a sole proprietor, you can enter your full name as your legal business name.
+Name of business: If you’re a sole proprietor, you can enter your full name as your legal business name.

 Physical business address and contact information: This is your home address if you run the business from your home.
 The business phone number is your personal or business number as appropriate.